Researching the Legal System of the Lao People’s Democratic Republic

 • To compile minutes of the general meeting of judges to ensure the understanding and implementation of all People’s Court and Military Court;

-• To direct the research and proposal of draft legislation and regulation, and propose the interpretation of law to the National Assembly Standing Committee;
+• To direct the research and proposal of draft legislation and regulation, and to propose the interpretation of law to the National Assembly Standing Committee;

-• To direct and supervise the Regional People’s Court, Provincial People’s Court, Capital People’s Court, Children’s Court and District People’s Court on the implementation, management, and monitoring of the court technical matters;
+• To direct and supervise the Regional People’s Court, Provincial People’s Court, Capital People’s Court, Children’s Court, and District People’s Court on the implementation, management, and monitoring of the court technical matters;

-• To formulate necessary measures on the establishment, improvement and provision of services by court;
+• To formulate necessary measures on the establishment, improvement, and provision of services by court;

-• To direct the education of judges, assistance judges, court inspectorate and court staff;
+• To direct the education of judges, assistance judges, court inspectorate, and court staff;

-• To monitor the implementation of court operation, research and synthesize court practice, establish court statistic workgroup, conduct court statistic study and engage with other court works;
+• To monitor the implementation of court operation, research and synthesize court practice, establish court statistic workgroup, conduct court statistic study, and engage with other court works;

 • To engage and coordinate with foreign countries on justice and law matters;

-• To summarize and report on its operation to the National Assembly on regular basis;
+• To summarize and report on its operation to the National Assembly on regular basis; and

 • To have other rights and perform other obligations according to law.

 The People’s Courts make decisions in panels.
-In their adjudications, judges must be independent and strictly comply with laws[136] and the following principles during court proceedings:[137]
+In their adjudications, judges must be independent and strictly comply with laws and the following principles during court proceedings.[136],[137]

 • To ensure the equality of citizen before law and court;